 You can "destroy the competition" or "destroy your sales quotas," for example.
 (And, yes, you can "destroy" something "forever" ... but be careful about making this claim.)

-One step above “destroy” is "crush."
+Closely related to “destroy” is "crush."
 It has developed its own separate connotations closely intertwined with the world of sports and anywhere 20-something frat brothers can be found.
-It’s also common in hip, youth-skewing industries (like digital marketing!).
+It’s also common in youth-skewing industries (like digital marketing!).

-It’s one in the family of urgency-producing words for making a given action a top priority.
+It’s another popular term in the family of urgency-producing words for making a given action a top priority.